Michael Richards (sculptor): Death

 Richards was killed on September 11, 2001 while in his art studio on the 92nd floor of the World Trade Center's North Tower.
 Richards had decided to spend the night in his studio instead of making the two-hour trip back home to Queens.
-When American Airlines Flight 11 crashed into the tower between floors 93 and 99, the elevators were inoperable and debris from the impact zone landed onto the 92nd floor to seal up each of the three stairwells, making it impossible for anyone to escape on that floor.
+When American Airlines Flight 11 crashed into the tower between floors 93 and 99 at 8:46 A.M., the elevators were inoperable and debris from the impact zone landed onto the 92nd floor to seal up each of the three stairwells, making it impossible for anyone to escape on that floor.
 As a result, no one on Floor 92 and higher in the North Tower was able to survive.
+Richards either died from smoke inhalation, the intense heat, or he eventually perished when the North Tower collapsed at 10:28 A.M.
+His remains have never been recovered.
 The Michael Richards Fund was created to support artists of Caribbean descent.
 At the National September 11 Memorial, Richards is memorialized at the North Pool, on Panel N-63.